-The CAPM makes up the first factor of Fama-French Three Factor.
+The CAPM makes up the first factor of the Fama-French Three Factor.
 Its central element, (Rm – Rf), is known as the “market risk premium.”
-It measures the returns you get by investing in the market (which carries the potential for loss) compared against the returns you would get by investing in a risk-free asset.
+It measures the returns you get by investing in the market (which carries the potential for loss) compared to the returns you would get by investing in a risk-free asset.
 This difference is your compensation for accepting the market’s risk of loss.

 Typically when calculating formulas such as the CAPM and the Fama-French Three Factor model you will use the return on U.S. Treasury bills or bonds as the risk-free rate.

 In the CAPM the beta variable, “B1” in the formula above, is calculated based on the volatility of the investment being measured.
 This represents the risks involved with that investment.

 One of the two key observations of the Fama-French Three Factor model is that small firms tend – over the long term – to outperform large firms when it comes to stock market returns.
 This element of the model captures that observation.

 The SMB factor of the Fama-French Three Factor model measures the degree to which small-cap companies have historically posted excess returns over large-cap companies.
 It helps to weight the model in favor of small-cap companies, as the Fama-French Three Factor model predicts that investment portfolios with smaller companies will have higher rates of return than portfolios with larger companies.

 The SMB beta, “B2” in the formula above, is calculated based on assets in the portfolio being measured compared against small-cap/large-cap returns in the market at large.
 Generally speaking, a B2 value above zero indicates that return in the investment portfolio being measured is weighted toward small-cap stocks.
 (For more information on interpreting SMB beta values, see this paper.)

 Factor 3 – High Minus Low